 Once a student completes all coursework and both COMM 6800 projects, attention turns to the General Exam.
-There are two parts - the Quantitative Literature Review Exam and the Theory Exam.
+There are two parts - the Quantitative OR Qualitative Methods Exam and the Theory Exam.

-While students can begin work on the Quantitative Literature Review at any point, they generally defend the Quantitative Literature Review Exam during their 5th semester.
-Students must notify the Director of Graduate Studies prior to the semester in which they plan to defend the QLR Exam.
+While students can begin work on the Quantitative OR Qualitative Methods Exam at any point, they generally defend the Quantitative OR Qualitative Methods Exam during their 5th or 6th semester.
+Students must notify the Director of Graduate Studies prior to the semester in which they plan to defend the QME Exam.

-Students take their Theory Exam the same semester as earning a pass or revise-and-resubmit on their Quantitative Literature Review Exam.
-Following a successful outcome on both the QLR and the Theory exams, the student must obtain advisory committee signatures on the Report on the General Examination for the Doctoral Degree, available on the Registrar's website at https://registrar.uconn.edu/wp-content/uploads/sites/1604/2018/02/Report-on-General-Exam-
+Students take their Theory Exam the same semester as earning a pass or revise-and-resubmit on their Quantitative OR Qualitative Methods Exam.
+Following a successful outcome on both the QME and the Theory exams, the student must obtain advisory committee signatures on the Report on the General Examination for the Doctoral Degree, available on the Registrar's website at https://registrar.uconn.edu/wp-content/uploads/sites/1604/2018/02/Report-on-General-Exam-Doctoral.pdf.
+The student should email the completed and signed form to DegreeAudit@uconn.edu and copy the department administrator so that it can be saved with the student's digital file.
+Students with a